Enjoy the outcome of your planning

 - Consider riskier opportunities to grow your wealth faster than more conservative means.

-As your wealth grows and you move up the pyramid, there is less need for protection.
-As well, some protection strategies can be re-purposed into estate planning and wealth transfer strategies.
+As your wealth grows, there is less need for protection, and these strategies can be re-purposed into estate planning and wealth transfer strategies.

 Implementing Your Plan

-Discovery is the most important step in an advisory relationship.
-It is the process of getting to know one another, what are your goals and how important is each one to you and your family.
-The better I can understand your goals, your means, and the choices you may need to make between today and tomorrow, the more informed will be my advice.
-Of course the more informed my advice, the better you will feel that we're on the right track.
+Discovery is the most important first step in a productive client/advisor relationship.
+This is the process of getting to know one another, defining goals and how important they to you and your family.
+The better I can understand your goals, your means, and the choices you may need to make between today and tomorrow, the more informed will be my advice, and the better you'll feel that you're on the right track.

 Discovery is an ongoing process, like every good relationship, the investment of time by both parties leads to better results.